 In the years between reviews, the program and the administration are expected to implement the action plan as agreed.
 Progress on the action plan will be reported to PROC annually, as part of the annual assessment process.
 Both the program and dean are expected to address the program's progress independently.
-When acknowledging receipt, PROC communicates its evaluation of the program's progress, including, at its discretion, commendations or recommendations specific to the program's circumstance (see Appendix O: Template for PROC's Acknowledgement of Action Plan Progress).
+When acknowledging receipt, PROC communicates its evaluation of the program's progress, including, at its discretion, commendations or recommendations specific to the program's circumstance (see Appendix O: Template for Annual Report and Evaluation of Progress on Action Plan).

-If a program, the lead dean, or the program and the dean together, determine that a program's progress, or lack of progress, over multiple years requires a response from PROC, the program, the dean, or both together may opt to initiate an interim report, compiling and contextualizing the program's annual progress reports.
+If a program, the school dean, or the program and the dean together, determine that a program's progress, or lack of progress, over multiple years requires a response from PROC, the program, the dean, or both together may opt to initiate an interim report, compiling and contextualizing the program's annual progress reports.
 PROC will request input from the relevant parties (e.g. the program and/or dean(s), and other arms of the senate and administration as appropriate) and provide a written response within four months of receipt, requiring a revised action plan from the program and dean when justified.

-If the program does not show progress in implementing an action plan, PROC, with GC's guidance and input from the VPDGE and Provost/EVC, may identify, implement, and/or recommend sanctions via existing curricular, resource, or other mechanisms.
+If the program does not show progress in implementing an action plan, PROC, with UGC's guidance and input from the VPDUE and Provost/EVC, may identify, implement, and/or recommend sanctions via existing curricular, resource, or other mechanisms.